bencawkwell/supervisor-tools/README.md

     ./wait-for-daemons.sh sshd apache2

 This script makes use of supervisorctl.
-If supervisorctl is not in your path or you want to use a specify its path then use the optional "p" option:
+If supervisorctl is not in your path or you want to specify its path then use the optional "p" option:

     ./wait-for-daemons -p /usr/sbin/supervisorctl sshd